neuralmagic/deepsparse/research/mpt/README.md

 We show that MPT-7B can be pruned to ~60% sparsity with INT8 quantization (and 70% sparsity without quantization), with no accuracy drop, using a technique called **Sparse Finetuning**, where we prune the network during the finetuning process.

+When running the pruned network with DeepSparse, we can accelerate inference by ~7x over the dense-FP32 baseline!

 ### **Sparse Finetuning on Grade-School Math (GSM)**

 Training LLMs consist of two steps.
 First, the model is pre-trained on a very large corpus of text (typically >1T tokens).
 Then, the model is adapted for downstream use by continuing training with a much smaller high quality curated dataset.
 This second step is called finetuning.